More Women Are Proposing To Men Than Ever Before. Why Is It Hard To Find An Engagement Ring?

 Advertisement

 And sales are climbing.
-New York-based jewelry brand Gabriel & Co. has seen a 25% spike in orders for men’s engagement rings over the past few years.
-“We believe this trend is a renewed interest in men wanting to wear jewelry and telling their partners, which is creating a demand to buy them an engagement ring,” says Dominick Gabriel, chief design officer of Gabriel & Co., adding that the company is also seeing a revival in men's interest in jewelry overall for the first time since the late ‘90s when it was more common for men to wear jewelry.
+New York-based jewellery brand Gabriel & Co. has seen a 25% spike in orders for men’s engagement rings over the past few years.
+“We believe this trend is a renewed interest in men wanting to wear jewellery and telling their partners, which is creating a demand to buy them an engagement ring,” says Dominick Gabriel, chief design officer of Gabriel & Co., adding that the company is also seeing a revival in men's interest in jewellery overall for the first time since the late ‘90s when it was more common for men to wear jewellery.

 With more women proposing to their boyfriends than ever before, Billings feels that it’s important for the wedding industry to catch up to modern-day expectations.
 “There’s a narrative that the woman plans everything and the man just has to propose,” she says.
 “That is so embedded in our culture,” she says.
 Ultimately, she feels that this choice doesn’t need to feel like a “screw the patriarchy” statement.
 “It would be lovely if it could just be a quiet moment talking about a decision that is genuinely so important about our partnership,” she says.
 “Why wouldn't you want everyone proposing to each other?